Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

     cwd = Path.cwd()
     (cwd / 'delicious' / 'walnut' / 'waffles').mkdir()

 Oh no, we got a nasty error!
-The reason is that the 'delicious' directory does not exist, so we cannot make the 'walnut' and the 'waffles' directories under it.
+The reason is that the ‘delicious’ directory does not exist, so we cannot make the ‘walnut’ and the ‘waffles’ directories under it.
 To fix this, do:

     from pathlib import Path
     cwd = Path.cwd()